Medicaid Coverage

 $800-$1,400/month

-Savings tip: Medicaid copays are capped by federal law — typically $0-$8 per prescription depending on your state and income level.
-If you qualify for Medicaid, GLP-1 medications are among the most affordable options.
+Savings tip: Medicaid copays are capped by federal law, typically $0 to $8 per prescription depending on your state and income level.
+If you qualify for Medicaid, GLP-1 medications will cost you very little out of pocket.

 Requirements for Coverage